 How do you make your employees happy?
-Earlier starts, later starts, free lunches, a free bar?
-We all know that good employee experience is much more than any of that.
+Later starts, earlier finishes, free lunches, a free bar?
+We all know that employee experience is much more than any of that.
 But we also know that there’s no silver bullet.

 In any given organisation, you’ll likely have a range of different ages, ethnicities, sexes, and geographies – not to mention different roles, from IT to sales.
 That makes understanding what your employees want incredibly complicated.

 If you’re a 30-something-year-old woman and you’ve ever seen an advert or received an email about pregnancy tests, wedding dresses, or homeware, then you’ve likely fallen into a particular segment of a company’s marketing efforts – even if they’ve got you all wrong.
 It’s all about understanding people’s common characteristics, so you can better target them.

 It’s the logical extension of the reality that one size really doesn’t fit all – and that your attractive offerings will likely fall short if you don’t consider the complexity of the customer base you’re reaching.

 It might seem too ‘Big Brother’-esque to apply in a workplace setting.
 But we’re talking about the general idea behind it, rather than the methods.
 This is about measuring employee experience with the same intention in mind: meeting the individual needs of different groups.

 Think of it in terms of perks, like flexible hours or ‘pizza Fridays’.
 Research shows that you’re 3x more likely to have high engagement, if you provide personalised employee benefit programs – which stands to reason.
 What motivates the 40-50-year-old women in the senior team is going to be wildly different to the 20-something man in sales.